 - Average speed – 68 Mbps

-Additionally, ExpressVPN is one of the best VPN services overall, if not the best.
+Additionally, ExpressVPN offers not only one of the best VPN speeds but also quality overall service.
 It has excellent security and a proven no-logs policy.
 If reliability and consistency are important to you, this is definitely a VPN provider you can rely on.
 The only issue is a fairly high price and lack of a free trial.

 - Powerful encryption and kill switch